 The Nintendo Store

 My son is wild about all things Mario and most Nintendo games in general.
-Both kids play our Nintendo Switch daily.
+Both kids play Nintendo Switches daily.
 So visiting this store was a must for us!
 Fortunately, there was no wait to get in.
+Inside you’ll find giant statues of favorite characters such as Bowser, Pikachu, and Link.
+Video games, plushies, shirts, and collectibles are everywhere.
+Up on the second floor, there’s a giant projection on one wall where families can race each other in Mario Kart for all to see.
+You can even have a conversation with an animated Mario!

 M&M’s World

-I wouldn’t say it’s a must, but you’ll probably walk by it at some point if you visit Times Square (it’s at 48th and Seventh), so you might as well pop in.
+When I was a kid, I collected the annual M&M dispensers.
+The green M&M was my favorite.
+While I don’t collect anymore, visiting this store is literally “eye candy”!
+There are so many bright colors and fun things to look at.
+I wouldn’t say it’s a must, but you’ll probably walk by it at some point if you visit Times Square.
+It’s at 48th and Seventh, so you might as well pop in.

 Hershey’s Chocolate World

-This is just down the block from M&M’s closer to 47th Street and features Hershey’s brands, including Reese’s and Twizzlers.
+This is just down the block from M&M’s closer to 47th Street.
+It features Hershey’s brands, including Reese’s and Twizzlers.
 There’s merch as well as giant containers of candy.
+If you’re feeling hungry, they have a full treat bar with ready-to-eat sweet concoctions.
+There’s even a s’mores bar and milkshakes!

 Toys ‘R’ Us